How to make Reuben Sandwiches (Baked)

 - 1 14.5 ounce sauerkraut canned or refrigerated; drained and squeezed very dry

 - 3 tablespoons butter or margarine softened

-- Butter one side of each of the slices of bread, and leave four of them butter side down on a cookie sheet.
+- Butter one side of each of the slices of bread, and place four of them butter side down.

 - Top with one slice of cheese (or a little extra if you want it).

 - Add several slices of corned beef–I guess at the amount–enough to make it about 1-inch thick on the bread.
 You can do less if you like.

 - Add 1/4 cup sauerkraut.
 Make sure you've pressed out most of the liquid to prevent sogging.

 - Add 1 more tablespoon Thousand Island dressing to the un-buttered side of your remaining slices of bread.
 Place it on top of the sandwich, butter side up.